 World Health Worker Week

 The Frontline Health Workers Coalition and health workforce advocates worldwide honored the inspirational impact of frontline health workers during the 2nd Annual World Health Worker Week April 7-11, 2014.
 Please read and share the joint World Health Worker Week Statement by the Frontline Health Workers Coalition, Global Health Workforce Alliance, Health Workforce Advocacy Initiative.

 Frontline Health Workers’ Lifesaving Potential

 Frontline health workers are those directly providing services where they are most needed, especially in remote and rural areas.
 They are the first and often only link to essential health services for millions in developing countries.
+Many are community health workers and midwives, though they can also include local pharmacists, nurses and doctors who serve in community clinics.
 Yet, the World Health Organization estimates at least 1 million more frontline health workers are needed in developing countries, particularly in Africa and parts of Asia.
 Properly trained and supported frontline health workers hold the potential to save millions of lives.
 Read more →

 Why the Coalition?